Buyer’s Guide: Drywall Anchors

 Our top four drywall anchor picks consistently excel in home use and are favorites among DIY customers.
 Unless noted differently, holding powers listed are for standard, 1/2” thick drywall.

 Manufactured from glass-filled nylon, TOGGLER SnapSkru Self-Drilling Drywall Anchors are rigid enough and sharp enough to screw into drywall without a pre-drilled hole.
-Amazon buyers give these anchors 4.3 out of five stars, citing ease of use and hefty holding power, securely hanging items up to 45 pounds.
+Do-it-yourselfers love their ease of use and in particular, their hefty holding power.
+Each SnapSkru secure hangs items up to 45 pounds.
 The pack of threaded anchors contains 50 anchors and 50 screws.
-Available on Amazon.

 For versatility in the molly bolt category, go with the Glarks Heavy Duty Zinc Plated Steel Molly Bolt Assortment Kit.
 It comes with 42 anchors in six sizes, and is intended for use on 1/2”, 5/8”, and 3/4” drywall (two anchor sizes for each drywall thickness).
 Made of zinc-plated carbon steel, the largest of these sleeve-type wall anchors will safely hold items up to 50 pounds when installed in 3/4” drywall.
 The smallest anchors hold up to 18 pounds in 1/2” drywall, and the medium-size anchors hold up to 25 pounds in 5/8” drywall.
-You’ll find these mollies suitable for hanging coat racks, mirrors, and other medium-weight items—no wonder reviewers gave them 3.8 out of five stars!
-Available on Amazon.
+You’ll find these mollies suitable for hanging coat racks, mirrors, and other medium-weight items.

 With a holding power of up to 55 pounds, it’s tough to beat Hillman Group Toggle Bolts for installing shelving and other medium-weight items.
 You can also use these toggles to hang items that weigh up to 13 pounds from the ceiling.
-Amazon buyers give Hillman Toggle Bolts 4.5 out of five stars for their exceptional strength, noting that they’re the “best anchors if you can’t find a stud.”
-Available from Amazon.
+Because of their exceptional strength and versatility, and indirectly on account of the Hillman Group’s sterling reputation as perhaps the pre-eminent maker of fasteners in America, these toggle bolts are a common sight in the toolboxes and tool belts of DIYers and pros.